hmjk99/summar-ai/README.md

 # Summar-ai

 Summar-ai is an AI article summarizer that transforms lengthy articles into clear and concise summaries.
 This ReactJS project was setup using Vite, made API calls using Redux Toolkit, and styled with Tailwind CSS.
-The OpenAI's ChatGPT model API from RapidAPI was used.
+The OpenAI's ChatGPT model API from Rapid API was used.
 ## Features

 - Responsive design